A New Library & Senior Center

 Refreshments were donated by the Mellen Girl Scouts, by Joan Airoldi (past Legion Memorial Library director), and by the Friends of the Library.
 The Library staff and Board of Trustees also helped make the Grand Opening a memorable event.

 The Friends Fall Bazaar, Raffle & Book Sale was held on the grand opening day.
-Many beautiful homemade gifts were donated for the event including the "Summer Slash" quilt made by Sue Swanson.
+Many beautiful homemade gifts were donated for the event including the "Summer Splash" quilt made by Sue Swanson.
 It is through these gifts of prizes and tickets purchased over many years, as well as the money raised through past fundraising events, that our Mellen Friends of the Library built up a savings to furnish the new library space.

 Article from The Mellen Journal, February 20, 1997 written by Joe Barabe